US immigration 1800s Era, was the decade of a prime influx of people from Europe.

 To their credit, about half the immigrants were women: 52% exactly!
 When one family member arrived and found employment, they used savings to help others get passage.10

 The main Asian ethnic group of 1800s immigrants were Chinese.
 Seafarers and merchants came first.
 The California gold rush attracted more.
-Others for work: agriculture, serving households, fisheries and the railroad.
-Many also to escape the Taiping Rebellion.4
+Others for work: agriculture, serving households, fisheries the railroad.
+Many also escaping the Taiping Rebellion.4

 During The 1800s, immigrants from Europe often trekked Westward.
-Their goal was rich farmland or fertile parts of California.
+Their goal was good, fertile farmland, especially California.
 But they met stark deserts and difficult mountain ranges.
-Some decided to settle in suitable areas prior to reaching their original goal.7
+Some settled in suitable areas prior to reaching original goals.7

-Freed former slaves (recent ancestry from Africa) came West in the 1800s.
-After the Constitution's 13th Amendment was ratified at the end of 1865.8 Many had experience with cattle in their lives on plantations, farms and ranches.
-They used that experience working as cowboys.
+Freed former slaves (recent African ancestry) came West in the 1800s.
+After the Constitution’s 13th Amendment was ratified at the end of 1865.8 Many had experience with cattle on plantations, farms and ranches.
+They used that experience for cowboy work.
 They found more acceptance and camaraderie within ranks of the cowboy unit, than in general public life.9

 All these ethnic groups made their way to Tombstone Arizona during this time of widespread US immigration in the 1800s.
-Native Americans lived on the land, and they battled these new people who were laying claim to it.
+Native Americans lived on the land, and battled these new people laying claim to it.

 Tombstone's population in 1882 was itemized as 559 Irish, 423 Hispanics, and 245 Chinese.
 There was also a sizable Jewish and German population.6

 Millions of Irish immigrants came to America in the 1800s.
 Once landed on the East coast many came West to escape extreme discrimination.
-Its origin was from traditions of the British in their native land.
-It continued in Eastern American cities that they tried to adopt as their own.
-As many immigrants were also from the British Isles.
+Its origin was from British traditions in their native land, from British Isles immigrants.
+Continuing in Eastern American cities that the Irish tried adopting as their own.

 Many came to mining camps, hoping that discrimination wouldn't follow them West.
 Irish were part of Tombstone's population.